-Q: What is your advice for startup CEOs?
+Q: What is your advice for folks that want to be startup CEOs?

 For first-time CEOs, here’s my top list: